Horse Trailer With Living Quarters Kitchens: The Best Options

-Just as with horse trailer bathrooms, there are many levels of features you can choose to include in your trailer’s kitchen.
-This guide will walk you through some of the options and explain how to maintain your kitchen.
+Just as with horse trailer showers, there are many levels of features you can choose to include in your trailer’s kitchen.
+This complete guide will walk you through some of the options and explain how to maintain your kitchen.

-The most low cost option we have is called the “Hang Out” package and it’s available on our gooseneck horse trailers.
-Typically, these trailers will have a 4-foot long short wall.
-Sometimes this can be extended to a 5 or 6-foot short wall depending on the customer’s needs.
-A Hang Out package will include a cowboy’s shower, sink, toilet, hot water, and cabinetry.
+Our low-cost Horse Trailer With Living Quarters Kitchen option is called The Basics Living Quarters model.
+Typically, these trailers will have a 4-foot short wall.
+Sometimes this can be extended to a 5 or 6-foot short wall, depending on the customer’s needs.
+The Basics LQ will include a cowboy’s shower, sink, toilet, hot water, and cabinetry.

-That may not sound very “kitchen-y” to you… and you’re absolutely correct.
-This option would not have room for anything like a cook top or refrigerator.
+If this does not sound very “kitchen-y” to you, then you’re absolutely correct.
+This option would not leave room for anything like a cooktop or refrigerator, for example.
 Still, you could choose to store some easy-prep food in the cabinets.
-And the running water is certainly a luxury when you’re roughing it.
+And the running water provided is certainly a luxury when you’re roughing it.

-This type of package would work best for people who are using their trailer for sleeping and using the restroom.
-Otherwise, they plan to spend most of their time outside the trailer, eating picnic-style or at local restaurants.
+This type of package would work best for people who are using their trailer for sleeping and using the restroom during shorter trips.
+Such people plan to spend most of their time outside the trailer, eating picnic-style or at local restaurants.

 We include real hardwood cabinets, crown moldings, and more counter space for food preparation.
-This is a big step up from the minimal moldings and vinyl wrapped cabinets in the EquiCraft and Hang Out packages.
+This is a big step up from the minimal moldings and vinyl-wrapped cabinets in the Basics LQ model.

-Our 10-foot short wall trailer is our most popular design with many customers opting for the even larger 13-foot trailer with a slide out.
+The 10-foot short wall trailer is our most popular design, with many customers opting for the even larger 13-foot trailer equipped with a slide out.
 For instance, one of our happy customers recently worked with us to design a luxury horse trailer.

-The kitchen on this 13-foot short wall luxury trailer included a corner sink with an extra flip up counter top for cooking.
-The customer Liz says of her trailer, “It’s beautiful!”
+The kitchen on this 13-foot short wall luxury trailer included a corner sink with an extra flip-up countertop for cooking.
+Liz, the proud owner of the rig, says of her trailer: “It’s beautiful!”
 She enjoys the slide out feature with a dinette eating area, double sink, and microwave.
-Liz also prefers to cook with her portable skillet, so she opted to leave out the cook top but kept an overhead vent under the top cabinets.
+Liz also prefers to cook with her portable skillet, so she opted to leave out the cooktop but kept an overhead vent under the top cabinets.

-Your Horse Trailer Kitchen - Behind the Scenes
+Horse Trailer With Living Quarters Kitchen - Behind the Scenes

-Just like with any RV, you’ll need a few utility features to make your kitchen operate correctly.
-First, to operate the stove, refrigerator, and allow running water, you will need the following:
+Just like with any RV, you’ll need a few utility features to make your Horse Trailer With Living Quarters Kitchen operate correctly.
+First, to operate the stove and refrigerator, and allow running water, you will need:

 - Fresh water tank